cdli-gh/annodoc/index.md

 ~~~
 (no CDLI, Kang 252, Hayes 2000, p.
 367)

 The list relation holds between entitites of the same kind, here, the objects of transaction.
 Note that list should not be used to connect transactions.
-We assume that transactions are inherently sentential, so, use parataxis.
+We assume that transactions are inherently sentential, so, use `parataxis`.
 The total is connected by a total relation

-The internal structure of complex numerals is not analyzed, but represented by compound.
+The internal structure of complex numerals is represented by `nummod` (design decision; chosen here in favour of `compound` or `flat` which would be equally possible).

 Note that the morphology and the relation of a-ra2 (35) are currently unclear and may be revised.
 Maybe, this is some kind of verbal form?